 A Julienne peeler is an interesting variation of the peelers we’ve looked at so far.

-It looks a lot like a serrated peeler, but the blades themselves have larger “spikes” which are spaced further apart.
+It looks a lot like a serrated peeler, but the blades themselves have larger “spikes” that are spaced further apart which is called a julienne blade.

 This allows the Julienne peeler to turn a vegetable (like a zucchini, or carrot), into thin strips that can be used as veggie noodles or in a salad, etc.